devgeetech/project-42/README.md

     *	18: Light-Post4, Yellow
     *	19: Light-Post4, Green
 *	You can configure it by changing the pin[] array accordingly
-*	Connect the lights through relays or any required control circuitry according to the applications
+*	Connect the lights through relays or any required control circuitry according to the order given above. e.g. connect LED of traffic post 1 to PIN 3

 ##	References: